Deltyba

 Additional data indicate that the medicine will be as effective in children, including infants, as it is in adults.

 The European Medicines Agency decided that Deltyba’s benefits are greater than its risks and it can be authorised for use in the EU.
 The Agency considered that the benefits of Deltyba had been shown for patients with multi-drug resistant tuberculosis affecting the lung.
-Although the main study was of short duration and the follow-up studies had shortcomings, the Agency considered that the effects shown after the initial 2 months of treatment are likely to be sustained for the full treatment duration.
-The Agency noted that an on-going clinical study will provide confirmation on the long-term effectiveness.
+Although the main study was of short duration and the follow-up studies had shortcomings, the Agency considered that the effects shown after the initial 2 months of treatment were likely to be sustained for the full treatment duration.
+The long-term effectiveness and safety of Deltyba were confirmed by subsequent studies.

 The safety profile was considered manageable and several measures were introduced to minimise the risks, including a study to confirm the long-term safety.
 Furthermore, the medical need for new agents to treat multi-drug resistant tuberculosis was highlighted.